The Chase (Doctor Who): Casting and characters

-The Chase marks the final appearance of series regulars William Russell and Jacqueline Hill (both pictured in 1953) as Ian Chesterton and Barbara Wright, respectively.
+The Chase marked the final appearance of regulars William Russell and Jacqueline Hill (both pictured in 1953) as Ian Chesterton and Barbara Wright.

-The Chase marks the final appearance of series regulars William Russell and Jacqueline Hill as Ian Chesterton and Barbara Wright, respectively.
+The Chase marked the final appearance of series regulars William Russell and Jacqueline Hill as Ian Chesterton and Barbara Wright, respectively.
 Their departure was announced on 1 April 1965; Russell explained the creativity had gone and he wanted to reenter comedy and theatre performances, and Hill said "It has been great fun, but you can't go on forever".
-They made their decisions independently, and gave extended notice to Lambert.
-Hartnell was greatly upset by their decision, becoming the sole original actor remaining on the series, and both he and Lambert tried to persuade them to stay; Hartnell said to Russell, "What's the matter with you?
-You've got three kids, you've got a job and we're having a great time – what more do you want?".
-Lambert eventually decided that Ian and Barbara would depart simultaneously, in a mildly romantic manner.
-Hartnell's final lines after their departure were left ambiguous in the script, stating in parentheses that he would say "Something about always fussing and bothering and getting in the way"; in the recording, Hartnell said the brief line "Silly old fusspots".
+They made their decisions independently and gave extended notice to Lambert.
+Hartnell was greatly upset, becoming the sole original actor remaining on the series, and both he and Lambert tried to persuade them to stay; Hartnell said to Russell, "What's the matter with you?
+You've got three kids, you've got a job and we're having a great time—what more do you want?".
+Lambert eventually decided that Ian and Barbara would depart simultaneously in a mildly romantic manner.
+Hartnell's lines after their departure were left ambiguous in the script, stating in parentheses that he would say "Something about always fussing and bothering and getting in the way"; in the recording, Hartnell said the brief line "Silly old fusspots".

-Hartnell was not entirely pleased with Nation's script for the serial.
-Throughout production, Martin realised Hartnell struggled to learn his lines, and was supported largely by Russell and Hill.
-Martin recalled head of Drama and Doctor Who co-creator Sydney Newman praising his and Hartnell's work on the serial at a bar after recording; Hartnell consistently wanted to rerecord to perfect his performance.
-Edmund Warwick, who portrayed the robotic version of the Doctor, said his scenes were a "thank you" written in for him; the previous year, he had replaced Hartnell at short notice after he was injured during the recording of The Dalek Invasion of Earth.
+Hartnell was not entirely pleased with Nation's scripts.
+Throughout production, Martin realised Hartnell struggled to learn his lines, and was largely supported by Russell and Hill.
+Hartnell consistently wanted to rerecord to perfect his performance.
+Martin recalled head of drama and Doctor Who co-creator Sydney Newman later praised his and Hartnell's work on the serial.
+Edmund Warwick, who portrayed the robotic version of the Doctor, said his scenes were a "thank you" written in for him; the previous year, he had replaced Hartnell at short notice after he was injured during recording of The Dalek Invasion of Earth.
 During rehearsals for the fourth episode, Hartnell demonstrated his mannerisms for Warwick to imitate.
 Warwick shaved his moustache for the role.
 He mimed the scenes to dialogue that was pre-recorded by Hartnell on 27 May 1965.
-Due to the complexity of the scene, Warwick portrayed the real Doctor with his back to the camera in some shots.
+Due to the scene's complexity, Warwick portrayed the real Doctor with his back to the camera in some shots.